bin-y/dnstoy/README.md

 # dnstoy
-a lightweight dns-to-tls proxy (WIP)
+a lightweight dns-over-tls proxy (WIP)

 ## Project status
 Not ready for production